turingschool/mod-0-curriculum/session4/index.md

   <h4 class="important">Done?</h4>
   <p>There is a link to a google form where you'll submit your mod 0 assessment repo at the end of your checklist</p>
 </div>

+### Other faq's:
+* Can I update my work after I've committed a file?
+  * Yes, please do.
+Update and commit away!
+* I messed up my commit message.
+Should I fix it?
+  * No, mistakes happen.
+We don't want you wasting time on that.
+Just be more diligent on the next commit

 Be sure to fill out the survey from your project board!